maxsitt/insect-detect-docs/docs/hardware/buildinstructions_enclosure.md

 ![Enclosure camera hole drilling](assets/images/enclosure_camera_hole_drilling.jpg){ width="500" }

-You can carefully go a little bit deeper to the next drill bit step to automatically deburr the camera hole.
+You can carefully go a little bit deeper to the next drill bit step to deburr the camera hole.

 ![Enclosure camera hole](assets/images/enclosure_camera_hole.jpg){ width="500" }

+The preparation of the enclosure lid is finished now and you can put it aside.
-Only one more hole to drill!
-We will attach the cable gland to this 20 mm hole at the shorter side of the enclosure.
-First, let's mark the hole.
+We will continue with the main part of the enclosure.
+The cable gland will be attached at the shorter side of the enclosure, for which we will have to drill a 20 mm hole in the next step.

 ![Enclosure side drill template](assets/images/enclosure_side_drill_template.png){ width="600" }

 ![Enclosure cable hole marking](assets/images/enclosure_cable_hole_marking.jpg){ width="600" }

-While drilling we will go a little bit deeper this time, to the 20 mm step.
-If you have someone to watch from the side and tell you when to stop this will be easier.
+While drilling, you will have to go a little bit deeper this time, to the 20 mm step.
 Again, you can go a little bit deeper to the next drill bit step to deburr the hole.

 ![Enclosure cable hole drilling](assets/images/enclosure_cable_hole_drilling.jpg){ width="500" }